 So… there are real benefits of gargling with salt water!

 How to Gargle with Salt Water

-- Add half a teaspoon of salt to an eight-ounce glass of warm water.
-Stir to dissolve the salt.
+Here’s a great salt water gargle recipe: mix half a teaspoon of salt to an eight ounce glass of warm water.
+Stir to dissolve.

 - Take a small mouthful of the solution and swish it around your mouth for ten to thirty seconds.

 - Also, take a small mouthful, tilt your head back and force air out of your throat, essentially gargling.
 Aim to do this for ten or more seconds, but don’t aggravate your neck muscles.